Half Dollar, Draped Bust, Coin Type from United States - detailed information

 The obverse of the coin shows a portrait of Liberty with flowing hair, facing right.

 Around above, the inscription LIBERTY.
-On the 1796 and 1797 issues - around the rim, fifteen stars (eight to the left and seven to the right) representing the 15 states which were then members of the Union.
+On some of the the 1796 and the 1797 issues - around the rim, fifteen stars (eight to the left and seven to the right) representing the 15 states which were then members of the Union; on some in 1796 - 16 stars.
 On later issues this was changed to show 13 stars instead, for the 13 initial members of the Union.

 Below the portrait, the date of issue: [year].